sheetalvarsh/Assistant-Caller/docs/developers_documentation.md

     - When converting text to speech, the **gTTS (Google Text-to-Speech)** library is utilized.
 The generated audio file is then saved in the corresponding session folder.

 4. Speech-to-Text (STT):
     - For transcribing speech to text, the application uses the **SpeechRecognition** library.
-The uploaded audio file is processed, and the transcribed text is extracted.
+The uploaded audio file (**WAV format**) is processed, and the transcribed text is extracted.

 ## License
 This project is licensed under [MIT LICENSE](../LICENSE)